This article contains major MCU spoilers

 Whitman is a scientist and a historian who happens to be heir to an ancient family line, and he had just begun a romance with the Eternal Sersi when an apocalypse on Earth loomed once again.
 Whitman then tried to make amends with his mysterious uncle after that close call with oblivion and continued investigating his family’s history, which led to him possessing the Ebony Blade – a sword that can imbue its wielder with incredible power.
 But that power comes at a great cost, and he now seems to have caught the attention of the MCU’s rebooted daywalking vampire, Blade.

 All we’ve seen of Eros so far has been a brief appearance in the post-credits scene of Eternals, but what an entrance he made!
-Cutting a rather more human-looking figure than his adoptive brother Thanos, Eros (also known as Starfox) is played by none other than pop sensation Harry Styles, and he is sure to get much more screen time later in MCU Phase 4 or 5.
+Cutting a rather more human-looking figure than his adoptive brother Thanos, Eros (also known as Starfox) is played by none other than pop sensation Harry Styles, and he is sure to get much more screen time later in MCU Phase Four or Five.

 Eros was also an Eternal created by Arishem and hails from Titan, where he was a prince until he too rejected the Celestial mandate and ran away.
 He’d been traveling the cosmos ever since, but when he was made aware of the Earth Eternals’ Celestial troubles, it piqued his interest to meet the remaining members of the group as their potential ally.
 Eros hopes that more Eternals who reject Arishem’s rules can be found amongst the stars.